Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Results

 \subsection{Emission line ratios}

-Given that absorption line metallicities are relatively model-independent compared to emission line metallicities, we investigate the relation between common emission line ratios and the GRB afterglow absorption metallicity.
-In Fig.~\ref{fig:ZabsvslogR} we plot the absorption line metallicities for our GRB host galaxy sample (red) using the $12+\log{\rm (O/H)}$ scale against the logarithm of the $R_3$, $R_{23}$, O$_{32}$ and $R_2$ line ratios in the top two panels.
-In the bottom two panels we show the LMC23 $\hat{R}$ (left) and the DKS16 \NtwoStwo\ line ratios against the absorption metallicities.
-The same sample of QSO-DLAs with emission counterparts plotted in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23} are also shown for comparison (blue), as well as best-fit metallicity diagnostics from a number of papers in the top two panels, indicated in the top left figure legend.
+Given that absorption line metallicities are less model-dependent compared to emission line metallicities, we investigate the relation between common emission line ratios and the GRB afterglow absorption metallicity.
+In Fig.~\ref{fig:ZabsvslogR} we plot the absorption line metallicity for our GRB host galaxy (red) and QSO-DLA (blue) sample (using the $12+\log{\rm (O/H)}$ scale) against the logarithm of the $R_3$, $R_{23}$, O$_{32}$ and $R_2$ line ratios in the top two panels, and against the LMC23 $\hat{R}$ (left) and the DKS16 \NtwoStwo\ line ratios in the bottom two panels.
+For reference, we also show the best-fit metallicity diagnostics from a number of papers, indicated in the top left figure legend.
 We show the NOX22 metallicity diagnostics calibrated across the full metallicity range of their sample (yellow solid), as well as the relations for their sample of high \hb\ EW galaxies (yellow dotted), which are valid for $12+\log{\rm (O/H)}<8.0$.
-The \citet{bkd+18} (BKS; green dot-dashed) and SST23 (solid magenta) relations are generally shifted upwards relative to the NOX22 curves, and the greatest differences are in the \Othreetwo\ diagnostics, where the SST23 and \citet{bkd+18} relations do not turn over at low metallicities.
+The \citet{bkd+18} (BKD18; green dot-dashed) and SST23 (solid magenta) relations are generally shifted upwards relative to the NOX22 curves, and the greatest differences are in the \Othreetwo\ diagnostics, where the SST23 and \citet{bkd+18} relations do not turn over at low metallicities.
 Note that \citet{bkd+18} did not provide an \Rtwo\ diagnostic calibration.

 The data are in general good agreement with the models for the \Rtwothree\ and \Rthree\ diagnostics, especially the GRB data points.
 However, greater offsets are present in the \Othreetwo\ and \Rtwo\ panels, where the curves predict metallicities that are typically larger than the absorption metallicity for a given \Othreetwo\ or \Rtwo\ line ratio.
 Much of the good agreement in the top two panels of Fig.~\ref{fig:ZabsvslogR} could in part be due to the GRB and QSO-DLA data points lying on the fairly flat portion of the \Rtwothree\ and \Rthree\ diagnostics, where the empirical relations between the line ratios and metallicity is fairly weak.
 As such, an increase in metallicity of 0.3--0.5~dex would shift the GRB data points closer to the \Othreetwo\ and \Rtwo\ diagnostics while still maintaining a relatively good agreement with the \Rtwothree\ and \Rthree\ diagnostics.